cabeen/qit/README.md

 ## How is QIT developed?

-QIT was originally designed and developed by [Ryan Cabeen](http://cabeen.io) for his Ph.D under advisement of [David H.
+QIT was originally designed and developed by [Ryan Cabeen](http://cabeen.io) for his Ph.D in the [Department of Computer
-Laidlaw](http://cs.brown.edu/people/dhl/) in the [Department of Computer Science at Brown University](http://cs.brown.edu) starting in 2012.
-Currently, QIT is actively being developed under advisement of Dr. Arthur Toga at the USC [http://resource.loni.usc.edu/ Laboratory of Neuro Imaging Resource].
+Science at Brown University](http://cs.brown.edu) starting in 2012.

 QIT was developed using [IntelliJ IDEA](https://www.jetbrains.com/idea/) with a combination of Java (version 11 and above) and Python (version 2.7 and above).